open/close all folders

 - It's less humorous now that fans are speculating he did this as a coping mechanism after two entire armies he was leading were slaughtered in front of him in a matter of seconds, leaving him as the only survivor.

 - Named for the The Simpsons episode in which Homer divides Springfield into two towns, Old Springfield and New Springfield.
 When Homer erects a wall to this effect, the citizens of New Springfield quickly realize that they suddenly have no means of obtaining supplies.
 All but the Simpson family climb over the border, leaving a disgruntled Homer alone, to which Bart says 'Face it Homer, you're mayor of a ghost town!'

-- Moe became mayor (emperor) of the starved lawless en-domed Springfield in the deleted scenes of The Simpsons Movie.
+- Moe became Emporer of the starved lawless en-domed Springfield by chucking grenades at anyone who challenges his authority in The Simpsons Movie.

 - Pinky and the Brain, when Brain manages to take over the world by luring all its inhabitants to the doppelganger planet Chia Earth (which is made of papier-mache).
 In the end, he goes so mad with the boredom of ruling an empty planet that he decides to put forward a bunch of bills, then use his presidential powers to veto them.
 For fun.

 - This is how an alternate-future version of Vandal Savage has lived for thirty millennia in the Justice League episode, "Hereafter."

 - In the Grand Finale of Avatar: The Last Airbender, Ozai apoints Azula as the new Fire Lord while he goes off to end the war (and gives himself a new title denoting supreme ruler of the world).
 Azula's increasing instability and paranoia means she ends up gradually banishing every member of the Royal Household (and, possibly, everyone in the Fire Nation capital) other then the few people needed to coronate her.